 If the analyte level in your sample is out of the upper limit of the assay, you may dilute your sample and run directly with the kit.
-If your analyte level is out of the lower limit of the assay, extraction and concentration is necessary, or you need find a kit with higher sensitivity.
+If your analyte level is out of the lower limit of the assay, extraction and concentration is necessary, or you need to find a kit with higher sensitivity.

 It is normal to see a small variation in OD values between experiments.
 The variation is closely related to operation skills of the operators and the experimental environments.
 The standard curve in the manual is just for reference.
-As long as the OD values are with good gradient, the values are valid.
+As long as the OD values are with good linearity, the values are valid.